dojo/framework/src/core/README.md

    You only need to do this once to contribute to all Dojo Foundation projects.
 3. Submit a pull request!

+## Testing

+Test cases MUST be written using Intern using the Object test interface and Assert assertion interface.

+90% branch coverage MUST be provided for all code submitted to this repository, as reported by istanbul’s combined coverage results for all supported platforms.

 ## Licensing information

 © 2004–2015 Dojo Foundation & contributors.
 [New BSD](http://opensource.org/licenses/BSD-3-Clause) license.